Easy DIY Christmas gifts for the home

 Vintage-style bird feeder

-Bird lovers will be delighted by this vintage bird feeder that makes a gorgeous gardening upcycle idea.
+Bird lovers will be delighted by this vintage bird feeder that makes a gorgeous garden upcycling idea.
 Use an old cup and saucer from the back of the cupboard or a charity shop.
 Stick the cup to the saucer with super glue and once secure, fasten it with twine or ribbon to allow the recipient to hang it from a hook or tree.
 Gift the DIY bird feeder with a packet of bird feed.

 Woodland jar terrariums

 Gift the biophilic trend to your green-fingered friends with a woodland terrarium.
-You will need a glass terrarium or a large glass vase, moss, moss branches, pinecones, Christmas tree trimmings, and a few decorations.
-Start with the compost and moss, then add in your pinecones and moss branches to create depth within your terrarium.
-Faux eucalyptus injects an extra pop of colour.
+You will need a glass terrarium or a large glass vase, moss, moss branches, pinecones, Christmas tree trimmings and a few decorations.

 Customised glassware